d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 ## Visualize the Optimization Process

 Once more, we visualize the learning curves of every trial.
-Compares this to asynchronous random search in :numref:`sec_rs_async`.
+Compare this to asynchronous random search in :numref:`sec_rs_async`.
 As we have seen for successive halving in :numref:`sec_mf_hpo`, most of the trials are stopped at 1 or 2 epochs ($r_{min}$ or $\eta * r_{min}$).
 However, trials do not stop